 I was sitting on the edge of our bed, holding little E, with our daughter Z (5 months old) laying behind us near the pillows, when E stormed back into the house.

-He was silent this whole time, grabbing me by the arm and yanking me off the bed.
-I struggled to quickly put little E down and tried to walk out of the room away from the kids, when E started hitting me and pulling at my clothes.
+He was silent this whole time, suddenly grabbing me by the arm and yanking me off the bed.
+I struggled to quickly put Little E down and tried to walk out of the room away from the kids, when E started hitting me and pulling at my clothes.

 Please bare with me as it all happened so fast yet it felt like it went on forever…

 I was doing my best to defend myself against his massive hands that kept swinging towards me and for some reason ripping off my clothes.
-I kept looking for little E and telling him to go outside or back in the bedroom.
-I called for help since we had a farm boy that I knew was just outside, but no one came.
-It was just myself against E… with little E watching from around the bedroom door.
+I kept looking for Little E and telling him to go outside or back in the bedroom.
+I called for help since we had a farm boy that I knew was just outside, but no one came to help.

-E punched me in the side of the head and knocked me over, I remember seeing my head-sized hole in our concrete floor.
+E punched me in the side of the head a few times and knocked me over and than began kicking me, I remember seeing my head-sized hole in our concrete floor.
 He’s now successfully ripped off my dress and underwear between punches and I’m left with just a torn bra, and I don’t even care.
 I’m just trying to make sure I’m left with my life, and that my kids are safe.

-I’m fighting back but at the same time I’m trying to calm him down.
+I’m fighting back but at the same time I’m trying to calm him down and protect myself.
 I know that I’ll never be able to over power him.
 E is literally the strongest man I’ve seen in person physically.
 Mentally… not so much.